top of page

 MENTORING

 To ensure you receive personalised care when it comes to exploring and deciding on future career paths, you'll have a dedicated Career Mentor.
-They'll focus on your specific career development, interests and goals.
-You'll also have a personal Academic Tutor to support your studies and assessment work.
+They'll focus on your specific career development, interests and goals. .

 PRACTICAL